 David C. Worley

 Background: David Worley started his engineering design and contracting business after a 20-year career in the public sector.
 He decided to enroll in the online master of science in construction management program at UTEP to get more in-depth knowledge of construction management.
 He and his family live in the City of Fulshear, west of Houston, TX.
-David plans to graduate in Spring 2018.
+David graduated in Spring 2018.

 Why he enrolled in the program: